usulpro/test-codesandbox/Task.md

 ## Live coding task

-This is a NextJS project prepared for live coding interview.
+This is a NextJS project prepared for a live coding interview.

 The task is to create a home page for this app with two components on it.